JochenFromm/RomanNumber/README.md

 # RomanNumber

-A simple gem to convert Roman Numbers to intergers and back :-)
+Just a simple gem to convert Roman Numbers to intergers and back :-)

+Roman numerals are simple I means 1, V means 5, MMXV means 2015, etc, see http://en.wikipedia.org/wiki/Roman_numerals

+Remember "all the sea a drop in the universe [..] all the present time is a point in eternity"

+~ Marcus Aurelius, Meditations, Book VI, Written 167 AD

 ## Installation